 DBAs must be unique from other business names being used in the state.

-To make sure your name isn’t already taken, first do a Michigan business entity search on the Michigan Department of Licensing and Regulatory Affairs website.
+To verify your name isn’t already taken, first do a Michigan business entity search on the Michigan Department of Licensing and Regulatory Affairs website.

-Next, search the counties where the business will be operating through the County Clerk’s office.
+Next, search the counties where the business will operate through the County Clerk’s office.
 Many Clerks have an online name search, while others require manual work.

 Step 3: Fill out the Form